ChimeHQ/LanguageClient/README.md

 ### Local Process

-This is how you run a local server with not extra funtionality.
+This is how you run a local server with not extra functionality.
 It uses an extension on the [JSONRPC](https://github.com/ChimeHQ/JSONRPC) `DataChannel` type to start up and communicate with a long-running process.

 ```swift
 // Set up parameters to launch the server process